LGBTQ rights in Idaho: Transgender rights

+In January 2026, a 2018 birth certificate implementation law was allowed to go into legal effect - banning any change of sex whatsoever on a birth certificate within Idaho.
+Only biological sex as either male or female at the time you were born at birth is permitted.

 In September 2024, transgender prisoners within Idaho are permitted to have hormone therapy - under a court ruling by a federal judge.
 The 1997 law banning hormone therapy on prisoners is nullified and void.

 In August 2024, the Idaho Governor signed an executive order on banning any/all federal laws, regulations and guidelines regarding gender identity/ideology from applying within Idaho’s state borders.

 In April 2024, the US Supreme Court upheld the ban on puberty blockers, gender-affirming healthcare and sexual reassignment surgery on children and minors (that overturned a lower court decision) - the Idaho law was passed, signed and implemented back in 2020.

-Banning student pronouns not based on birth certificate within schools and classrooms
+Pronoun restrictions

 In February 2024, a bill passed the Idaho House of Representatives to "exclusively recognise male and female, not others" - throughout the Idaho Code only.
 The bill is pending within the Idaho Senate.

 In April 2024, the Governor of Idaho signed a bill into law banning usage of pronouns which are not based on birth certificate - on students and pupils - by teachers and education agencies within schools and classrooms.